Solid deuterium surface degradation at ultracold neutron sources: Introduction

-Meanwhile, three facilities are utilizing pulsed UCN production from solid deuterium.
-These are spallation sources at Los Alamos National Laboratory (LANL)~\cite{Saunders2004,LANL2000,LANL2013,Ito2018} and at the Paul Scherrer Institute (PSI)~\cite{Anghel2009,Lauss2011,Lauss2012,Lauss2014,Becker2015,Bison2017}, and the Mainz TRIGA reactor source~\cite{Karch2014,Kahlenberg2017}.
-While many basic processes of UCN production and extraction from the source have been understood, there is a puzzling observation of a dynamic process during operation of the pulsed UCN sources which is displayed in Fig.~\ref{yield-decline-LANL-PSI}.
-The UCN yield of the sources at LANL and at PSI is declining with operating time of the D$_2$ solid - correlated to the delivered proton beam charge - at a rate of 5-20\% per day as shown in Fig.~\ref{yield-decline-LANL-PSI}\footnote{A decline was initially also observed at the Mainz TRIGA UCN facility~\cite{Karch2014}.
-It appears to either not be present any more or overlayed by other effects in newer measurements~\cite{Kahlenberg2017}.}.
-The initial UCN yield can be recovered as can be seen in the sequences of Fig.~\ref{yield-decline-LANL-PSI}.
-At LANL, the routine procedure is to melt and re-freeze the entire solid D$_2$ volume of 1\,dm$^3$ about once a day.
-At PSI, the solid D$_2$ volume is about 30\,dm$^3$.
-Melting and refreezing is a long process for the PSI source and does not immediately lead to a good UCN yield.
+Meanwhile, three facilities are utilizing pulsed UCN production from sD$_2$.
+These are spallation sources at LANL ~\cite{Saunders2004,LANL2000,LANL2013,Ito2018} and PSI~\cite{Anghel2009,Lauss2011,Lauss2012,Lauss2014,Becker2015,Bison2017}, and at the Mainz TRIGA reactor source~\cite{Karch2014,Kahlenberg2017}.
+Although basic processes of UCN production and extraction from the source are understood, there is a puzzling observation of a dynamic process during operation of the pulsed UCN sources which is displayed in Fig.~\ref{yield-decline-LANL-PSI}.
+The UCN yield in the sources at LANL and at PSI declines with the operating time of the sD$_2$, apparently correlated to the delivered proton beam charge, at a rate of 5-20\% per day as shown in Fig.~\ref{yield-decline-LANL-PSI}\footnote{A decline was initially also observed at the Mainz TRIGA UCN facility~\cite{Karch2014}.
+This decrease appears to either not be present or to be masked by other effects in newer measurements~\cite{Kahlenberg2017}.}.
+The initial UCN yield can be recovered as shown in the sequences of Fig.~\ref{yield-decline-LANL-PSI}.
+At LANL, the routine procedure is to melt and re-freeze the entire sD$_2$ volume of 1\,dm$^3$ about once a day.
+At PSI, the sD$_2$ volume is about 30\,dm$^3$.
+Melting and refreezing is a long process for the PSI source and does not immediately improve the UCN yield.
 However, a procedure (``conditioning'') of treating the sD$_2$ for about 1.5 hours, leads to a full recovery of the UCN yield.
-Conditioning includes two main steps, reduction of the D$_2$ cooling and powering the heaters mounted to the lid of the solid D$_2$ vessel.
-None of the steps alone is sufficient to recover the UCN yield.
+Conditioning includes two main steps, reduction of the D$_2$ cooling and powering the heaters mounted to the lid of the sD$_2$ vessel.
+Neither of these steps alone is sufficient to recover the UCN yield.